Vipin-Sharma/Vipin-Sharma.github.io/_posts/2019-05-05-JDK12_Switch_Expression.md

 ##### <ins>Switch expression with arrow syntax</ins>

-If we want to change previous example in switch expression with arrow syntax then below will be new code, in this example changes are:
-1. Switch expression evaluates to value and we are saving it in bonus.
-We have also removed block from case "MD" but that is just to show one more clean way to write this.
+Here we are changing previous example in switch expression with arrow syntax.
+From change perspective in this example Switch expression evaluates to some value and we are saving it in bonus, We have removed block from case "MD" but that is just to show one more clean way to write this, it has nothing to do with arrow syntax.

 important points to notice in this code are:

 1. This is switch expression using arrow syntax, JDK12 specific.
 2. Arrow (->) points to returned value.
 3. Code right to arrow -> can be expression, a block, or a throw statement.
 All 3 cases are covered in this example.
-    If case "MD" -> 50.0 looks confusing for an expression you can write 50.0 + 0.0 it may make sense now. case "ED" has a block and case "Manager" has Exception.
+    In case "MD" -> 50.0 looks confusing for an expression you can write 50.0 + 0.0 it may make sense now. case "ED" has a block and case "Manager" has Exception.
-4.  temp variable has no use but to show a block using temporary variable.
+4.  temp variable has no use it is just to show a block using temporary variable.
-5. Again using arrow syntax (->) we get assurance of no fallthrough.
+5. Repeating same benefit from previous section, using arrow syntax (->) we get assurance of no fallthrough.
-6. Multiple comma separated labels supported like here:   case "VP", "SeniorAssociate" -> 40;
+6. Repeating same benefit from previous section, Multiple comma separated labels supported like here:   case "VP", "SeniorAssociate" -> 40;
 7.  case "ED" is using break, which is way to return value.